 So how astute was Sir Bob Geldof when his opening words during our conversation were, ‘We’re not all going to turn into people who are hugging each other Jeremy because we’re all competitive by nature.
-The question is how do we relieve ourselves from our unchangeable primal instincts?’
-What he is implying is that the only way we can ‘relieve ourselves’ of these ‘unchangeable primal instincts’ is by dogmatically imposing cooperative and loving behaviour on those supposed savage instincts.
-As I said, I would agree with him if it were true that we have unchangeable primal instincts that are competitive and aggressive—what choice would we have?
-But we don’t have competitive and aggressive instincts, we have cooperative and loving moral instincts, so the whole foundation of the left-wing’s culture is wrong, a fraud.
+The question is how do we relieve ourselves from these unchangeable competitive, selfish and aggressive primal instincts in us?’
+What he is implying is that the only way we can ‘relieve ourselves’ of these ‘unchangeable competitive, selfish and aggressive primal instincts’ is by dogmatically imposing cooperative, selfless and loving behaviour on those supposed savage instincts.
+As I said, I would agree with him if it were true that we have unchangeable primal instincts that are competitive, selfish and aggressive—what choice would we have?
+But we don’t have competitive, selfish and aggressive instincts, we have cooperative, selfless and loving moral instincts, so the whole foundation of the left-wing’s culture is wrong, a fraud.

 The truth [that is pointed out in & ] is that all of biology now is a dishonest fraud.
-As Plato said [see ], everyone’s living in this cave of dishonesty, this cave of darkness.
+As Plato said [see ], everyone’s living in this cave of dishonesty, this cave of darkness; he described how humans have had to ‘take refuge’ ‘a long way underground’ in a dark ‘cave’ because we couldn’t face the ‘painful’ ‘light’ of the truth of ‘the imperfections of human life’.
 And it’s why Plato said that when someone does finally get outside the cave and comes back with the truth, the people inside will be so habituated, so adapted to all their lies, that ‘they would kill him if they could lay hands on him’, and they ‘wouldn’t be able to see a single one of the things he was now told were real’ (see F. Essay 11).
 As psychotherapists know, denials do fight back with a vengeance when faced with annihilation, and this is a huge denial that biology is practising of what the human condition really is, which is a psychologically troubled condition.

 So this is all ‘cave-speak’, all this biological rubbish, and it’s led to this dangerous takeover of the world by dogma, which is the greatest threat the world has ever seen to what we really need, which is the search for knowledge and freedom of expression.
 So we ARE entering the darkest era the world’s ever seen.
 It’s very, very serious.
 [Again, see about the endgame situation we are in.]
 And they’re mimicking what a human-condition-resolved world would be like—everyone would behave lovingly and cooperatively and biology would support that, and coerce people into supporting that, but what the left is putting forward is all a lie, it’s all fabrication.